Join a Motivated Group of High-Achieving Students

 - Honors students continually seek opportunities to expand their breadth and depth of knowledge by participating in experiential learning, academic research, interdisciplinary study, global experience learning, and professional development.

-- Honors students produce an original Capstone project that allows for deeper exploration of a topic that they are especially passionate about.
-Honors students develop and deliver a presentation at the annual Honors Research Conference to educate the Bentley University community about their Capstone work.
+- Honors students produce an original Pathway project that allows for deeper exploration of a topic that they are especially passionate about.
+Honors students develop and deliver a presentation at the annual Honors Research Conference to educate the Bentley University community about their Pathway work.

 Social and Ethical Responsibility and Civic Engagement